liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 ### Layered Architecture

-What has most changed the way I develop is discovering different layers, separating the various concerns of our application by isolating the expression of domain model and business logic, eliminate any dependency from the business logic.
+The thing that most changed the way I develop is discovering different layers and separating the various concerns of our application by isolating the expression of domain model and business logic, eliminate any dependency from the business logic.

-For [Buschmann](http://www.amazon.com/Pattern-Oriented-Software-Architecture-Volume-Patterns/dp/0471958697/ref=tmm_hrd_title_0?) there are 4 layers, the internal layer is when you have to define the outlines of the use cases **Domain Layer**, then the flow of the behavior **Application Layer**, then how to present to the user **User Interface layer** and finaly how to implement them **Infrastructure Layer** the choice of the framework should be made in this final layer.
+For [Buschmann](http://www.amazon.com/Pattern-Oriented-Software-Architecture-Volume-Patterns/dp/0471958697/ref=tmm_hrd_title_0?) there are 4 layers, the internal layer is when you have to define the outlines of the use cases **Domain Layer**, then the flow of the behavior **Application Layer**, then how to present to the user **User Interface layer** and finally how to implement them **Infrastructure Layer** the choice of the framework should be made in this final layer.

 At the beginning we do not want to think about how we will save our objects, we just want the use cases satisfied, we do not want to think about which framework we will use, we are in the `Domain Layer`.